CarldricGaming/Mini-Compressor/README.md

 - [x] **Other version** - [Check here](https://github.com/CarldricGaming/Mini-Compressor/releases)

 # Q & A
-* Q: Is there any updates for Mini Compressor?
+* Q: Is there any update for Mini Compressor?
 * A: Yes.
-If the "Mini Compressor" has been an update...
-Just click button Help > Check Updates.
+But I moved to GitHub as what I can do there.

 * Q: Can I change Music and Wallpaper?
 * A: Yes.
-Now you can change Music and Wallpaper from Option at Mini Compressor.
+Now you can change the Music and Wallpaper from Options in Mini Compressor.

-* Q: Is there any available self-extracting on Mini Compressor?
+* Q: Is there any self-extraction on Mini Compressor?
 * A: Yes.
-But you need to update first. because the self-extracting was outdated.
+It's automatic when you Checkbox to create SFX.

-* Q: Some Compressor failed, What do I do?
+* Q: Some Compressors fail, What should I do?
-* A: like panker1992 said "I am not responsible for the compressors themselves, I didn't write their codes.
-Therefore I am not to be blamed for their Malfunction.
-I am not responsible for your Data loss.
-Though I will check if you send me a Pic of the problem."
+* A: as panker1992 said "I'm not responsible for the compressors themselves, I didn't write their code.
+So I can't be blamed for their Defects.
+I'm not responsible for your Data loss.
+Although I'll check if you send me a Picture that problem."

-* Q: Why I can't compress with DisksPan combine with Masked Compression?
+* Q: Why can't I compress with DisksPan combined with Masked Compression?
-* A: You can't do compress like that it because many files on your game or some bytes would be lost after compress.
+* A: You can't do compression like that because many files on your game or some bytes will be lost after compression.

-* Q: Why the Mini Compressor looks useful and helpful?
+* Q: Why does Mini Compressor seem useful and helpful?
-* A: Well, I don't know why you see about that.
-It because of that software was so easy to use.
-And not so hard.
+* A: Well, I don't know why you're looking at that.
+It's because the software is so easy to use.
+And not too hard.

 # Based Plugin Used
 * Bass.dll - v2.4.17